burger-menu icon close-icon

 Tips for buying off the plan

-• Make sure you have your finance pre-approved, so you are in a strong position to negotiate with the developers, and are able to settle when required.
+Get your finance pre-approved so you can be in a strong position to negotiate with the developers and go through the settlement phase more easily.

-• Read the terms and conditions carefully before signing any contract - it is a good idea to seek advice from a third party before you sign the dotted line so you can understand any costs or risks involved.
+Read the terms and conditions of your off the plan property before signing any contracts.
+It’s a good idea to seek advice from a third party before you sign on the dotted line.

 About the article